 ✓ According to the circular, banks are allowed to pool cash on behalf of IOCs, subject to a maximum of 50% of the repatriated export proceeds in the first instance.
-The balance of 50% may be repatriated after 90days from the date of inflow of the export proceeds.
-This is to ensure minimal negative impact of domestic fx liquidity.
+The balance of market.

 NEW MEASURES TO ENHANCE LOCAL CURRENCY LIQUIDITY FOR SETTLEMENT OF DIASPORA REMITTANCES